Dyr0tH/NewsPrism/README.md

-# PyNEWS
+# NewsPrism

-PyNEWS is a web application that allows users to browse and search for news articles.
+NewsPrism is a web application that allows users to browse and search for news articles.
 The application is built using Python for the backend, with HTML, CSS, and JavaScript for the frontend.
 It uses MySQL as the database to store user data and article information.

 ## Features